ansarianas7626/DevOps-Blogs/cmgb1ld2y000002lb1l81enwn.md

 * `cd` → change directory

+* `mv` → changes file names and move files from one directory to other.

+* `read -p` → to take input from users

+* `rm filename` → to delete file

+* `rm -r filename` → to delete directory

+* `rm * fileName` → to delete all files with same name

 ## File Access permission in Linux

 Whenever we execute any executable file in Linux it will deny even though the file is created by you but still it wont allow you to do so for security reason we have to grant permission to a file.
-So in linux there are categories to whom file is allowed to read, write and execute.
+So in Linux there are categories to whom file is allowed to read, write and execute.

 **chmod 777 scriptFile.sh**